 resources can be provided to deliver the programme to standards acceptable to the University.

-In addition to this, the validation process aims to ascertain that proposed programmes are in line with the University of Malta’s overall vision and strategy and are responsive to market demands, and that the quality of our programmes is comparable to that of our European and international partners.
+The validation process aims to ascertain that proposed programmes are in line with the University’s overall vision and strategy, are responsive to market demands, and that their quality is comparable to that of our European and international partners.
 The procedure for the approval and validation of new programmes is designed to be rigorous and effective, whilst also encouraging appropriate innovation.

 The bodies involved in the programme validation process are: